 The ACCC decides what action, if any, to take in response to a complaint in line with the agency’s Compliance and Enforcement policy.

 Under the Code, the Dispute Resolution Adviser (DRA) is responsible for resolving disputes and can provide non-binding determinations.
+The Department of Industry, Science, Energy and Resources has responsibility as the DRA.

 Generally, parties should attempt to resolve the dispute and if no resolution is reached, parties may notify the DRA to assist in resolving the dispute.